 Top Scientists Meet at Thornhill

-They all went for a walk the next morning, past Thornhill Hall Farm and the ruins of the Savile’s ancestral home, Thornhill Hall.
-The Hall was a Royalist stronghold that was destroyed by gunpowder explosions in their own supplies while being bombarded by Cromwell’s canon fire in the English Civil War.
+The party stayed overnight and they all went for a walk the next morning, past Thornhill Hall Farm and the ruins of the Savile’s ancestral home, Thornhill Hall.
+The Hall was a Royalist stronghold that was destroyed by gunpowder explosions while being bombarded by Cromwell’s canon fire in the English Civil War.

-They visited the newly built Calder and Hebble Navigation along with its designer, John Smeaton and then the rest of the party travelled on to Savile’s cousin’s home, Wentworth Castle…how impressed must Ben Franklin have been to see the newly remodelled Castle, but would he have tactfully kept his thoughts about noble privilege to himself?
+They visited the newly built Calder and Hebble Navigation along with its designer, John Smeaton and then the rest of the party travelled on to Savile’s cousin’s home, Wentworth Castle, near Barnsley…how impressed must Ben Franklin have been to see the newly remodelled Castle, but would he have tactfully kept his thoughts about noble privilege to himself?
+He probably would.

 With all this scientific research in his head, John Michell still made time to marry for a second time, to Anne Brecknock, on 13th Feb 1773, when his daughter Mary was 7 years old.
-There were no children of the marriage but hopefully Anne made a kind stepmother for the girl.
+There were no children of the marriage but hopefully Anne made a kind stepmother for the girl and companion for him during his later years.

 In a paper for the Philosophical Transactions of the Royal Society of London, read on 27th November 1783, Michell first proposed the idea that there were such things as “dark stars”, that were sufficiently massive that they could generate such a strong gravitational pull that light would not be able to escape from them…he reasoned that such particles, when emanated by a star, would be slowed down by its gravitational pull, and thought that it might therefore be possible to determine the star’s mass based on the reduction in speed.
 This insight led in turn to the recognition that a star’s gravitational pull might be so strong that light could not escape at all.
 Michell calculated that this would be the case with a star more than 500 times the size of the Sun.
 Since light would not be able to escape such a star, it would be invisible…in other words what we now call a “black hole”.